Appdynamics/appd-exts-commons/README.md

 These qualifiers are classified as:

 ****aggregationType:**** If the extension runs multiple times in 1 min, the Machine Agent aggregates the data points to be sent to the controller.
 The developer can control how those data points are aggregated into a single datapoint, where the datapoint will be displayed on the metric browser at 1 minute granularity.
-Possible values are AVERAGE, SUM and OBSERVATION
+Possible values are AVERAGE, SUM and OBSERVATION.

 ****timeRollUpType:**** This qualifier allows the developer to decide how the data points are represented when metrics at 1-min resolution are rolled-up to 10-min resolution, and how the metrics at 10-min resolution are rolled up at 60-min resolution.
-Possible values are AVERAGE, SUM and CURRENT
+Possible values are AVERAGE, SUM and CURRENT.

 ****clusterRollUpType:**** The cluster-rollup qualifier specifies how the controller aggregates metric values from individual nodes in a tier.
-Possible values are INDIVIDUAL and COLLECTIVE
+Possible values are INDIVIDUAL and COLLECTIVE.

 For more details on Metric Qualifers, refer to [Metric Qualifiers]().

 These qualifiers can be set for every metric in the `metrics.xml` or `config.yml`.
-If qualifiers for a particular metric is not specified, the SDK automatically applies the following default qualifiers

- `aggregationType=AVERAGE, timeRollupType=AVERAGE, clusterRollupType=INDIVIDUAL`.
+If qualifiers for a particular metric are not specified, the SDK automatically applies `aggregationType=AVERAGE, timeRollupType=AVERAGE, clusterRollupType=INDIVIDUAL`.

 The SDK also checks for every metric's validity and blocks the reporting of invalid metrics to the AppDynamics Controller.